duckfuss/duckfuss.github.io/CallumIsWrong.md

 >Fine, jfc, I'll just agree that I think it's more likely than not it [genetics] significantly explains it [IQ gap between races]

 ## 5. Asian work ethic ≠ reason for high IQ scores
 >I would argue in this case it's because of their incredibly strong work ethic/culture around work, especially at school- and I don't see that as an unfair stereotype, as Daniel, who has lived in east asia, would testify it is true.
-It is not hard to see how this would increse IQ - Henry (who is correct)
+It is not hard to see how this would increse IQ
 >
->I also question the extent to which IQ can be increased this way - Callum
+> (in response) I also question the extent to which IQ can be increased this way - Callum

 ## solomaan